bonfus/muesr/docs/Iron.rst

    :language: python

-Since the lattice structure was parsed from a CIF file, symmetry information are already present in our Sample object.
+Since the lattice structure was parsed from a CIF file, symmetry information are already present in the Sample object.
 This allows to obtain all the twelve tetrahedral sites with the command

 .. literalinclude:: ../examples/Fe_bcc/run_example.py